 Knowing what to expect from the packaging company’s customer service team will help you to manage your expectations while embarking on this new vendor relationship.
 Will you have one point of contact within the packaging company?
 Do they perform on-site measuring and pack jobs?
 Will you receive order confirmations and billing notices?

 Answer: Valley Box feels that customer service is an attitude, not a department.
 In order to accomplish this, trained packaging consultants take the time necessary to understand fully each client’s packaging needs.
-Packaging Experts will visit their customer's work site, take precise product measurements, gain an understanding of the production and distribution line, learn about the capabilities of all end users, and obtain a clear understanding of all special requests.
+Crating Experts will visit their customer's work site, take precise product measurements, gain an understanding of the production and distribution line, learn about the capabilities of all end users, and obtain a clear understanding of all special requests.
 Then Valley Box packaging engineers develop a packaging system that will maximize cost-effectiveness, meet all storage and shipping requirements, reduce waste, and improve operational efficiency.

 Q8.
 What’s your guarantee?